-- a medical research institute

-- a university

-- a corporate Commonwealth entity

-- a corporation (including businesses and not for profits)
+- a corporate Commonwealth entity - a corporation (including businesses and not for profits).

-- a state or territory government

-- a state or territory government entity.

 Joint applications are encouraged, provided you have a lead organisation who is the main driver of the project and is eligible to apply.
 For further information on joint applications, refer to section 6.2.